-Using Indexes to Simplify Queries in a Polystore System (Master Project, Ongoing)
+Using Indexes to Simplify Queries in a Polystore System (Master Project, Finished)

 The goal of this project is to implement support for indexes in Polypheny-DB.
 This includes either to implement B+-Tree from scratch or to use an existing implementation like btree4j.
 Furthermore, it includes to integrate the indexes into the query processing and to make sure the indexes are updated accordingly.